ShubhamChoudharyShubh/PW-DSA-Practice/README.md

 # PW Skills C++ DSA Practice
 This repository contains my practice code and assignments related to Data Structures and Algorithms in C++.
-I have learned these concepts from the online lectures of Physics Wallah Urvi Mam.
+I have learned these concepts from the online lectures of PW Skills.

 Contents
 The repository contains the following files and directories: